vic317yeh/physics-notes/README.md

 # physics-notes
-A collection of notes on various subjects in physics
+A collection of notes on various fields of physics